sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 #### Specifying the Default Grafana Password

-You can set the `GRAFANA_ADMIN_PASSWORD` environment variable to specify the default password for Grafana.
+Specify the `GRAFANA_ADMIN_PASSWORD` environment variable in `$USER_DIR/monitoring/user.env`to specify the default password for Grafana.
 If you do not specify a default password, one is randomly generated and displayed during deployment.

+#### Using Ingress for Cloud Providers

+If you are using a cloud provider, you must use ingress, rather than NodePorts.
+Use the samples in the [samples/ingress](/samples/ingress) area of this repository to set up either host-based or path-based ingress.

-### Modify user-values-*.yaml to Change Helm Chart Values
+#### Modify user-values-*.yaml to Change Helm Chart Values

 The monitoring stack uses the following Helm charts: